 Type 1 diabetes falls under the category of autoimmune diseases.
 The immune system acts against the pancreatic β cells, leading to the pancreas’ inability to secrete insulin.

 Lifelong insulin injections are necessary for individuals with type 1 diabetes to stabilize their blood sugar levels.
-While type 1 diabetes can appear at any age, it most commonly occurs in children and teenagers.
+Type 1 diabetes usually develops in children, teens, or younger adults but it can occur at any age.

 Type 2 Diabetes